dhellmann/pymotw/PyMOTW/shlex/index.rst

     :synopsis: Lexical analysis of shell-style syntaxes.

 :Purpose: Lexical analysis of shell-style syntaxes.
-:Python Version: 1.5.2, with additions in later versions
+:Available In: 1.5.2, with additions in later versions

 The shlex module implements a class for parsing simple shell-like syntaxes.
 It can be used for writing your own domain specific language, or for parsing